columbia-it/django-jsonapi-training/docs/building.md

 ## Adding Authentication and Authorization

-`GIT TAG: view-permissions`

 To make life easy, we started the example above with no [authentication](#authentication-authentication_classes) (identifying clients) or [authorization](#authorization-permission_classes) (permission to GET, POST, PATCH, DELETE resources).
 Let's add them in to `views.py`:

-1. We'll use [OAuth 2.0](#more-about-using-oauth-20) to authenticate clients:
+1. We'll use [OAuth 2.0](oauth2.md) to authenticate clients:
-   - The client app can have a live person using it, using the Authorization Code or Implicit grant type, or,
+   - The client app can have a live person using it, using the Authorization Code grant type, or,
    - it can be a program, using the Client Credentials grant.

    These are indicated by the use of a Columbia-specific OAuth 2.0 scope configuration: